Royal Navy: Escort fleet

 As part of the Maritime Electronic Warfare System Integrated Capability (MEWSIC) programme, the Ministry of Defence awarded a £100 million contract in 2022 to a consortium led by Babcock International, with QinetiQ and Elbit Systems UK, a subsidiary of the Israel-based defence technology company Elbit Systems.
 The 13-year programme is intended to upgrade the Royal Navy's electronic warfare capabilities, particularly against threats such as anti-ship missiles.
 By 2025, testing of the new systems was underway, with full integration planned for platforms including the Type 45, Type 26, and Type 31 frigates.

 Mine countermeasure vessels (MCMV)

-There are two classes of traditional MCMVs in the Royal Navy: one and six s.
-All the Sandown-class vessels are to be withdrawn from service by 2025 and are being replaced by autonomous systems, such as the Arcims-class and vessels being procured from Thales defence systems, that are planned to operate from a range of vessels, including so-called "motherships".
+There are two classes of traditional MCMVs in the Royal Navy: one and five s.
+Crewed mine countermeasures vessels are in the process of being incrementally replaced by autonomous systems, such as the Arcims-class and vessels being procured from Thales defence systems.
+It is planned that these systems may operate from a range of vessels, including so-called "motherships".
 The first of these 'motherships', HMS Stirling Castle, was transferred to the Royal Navy from the Royal Fleet Auxiliary in 2025.
 The Hunt-class vessels combine the separate roles of the traditional minesweeper and the active minehunter in one hull.
-If required, the vessels can take on the role of offshore patrol vessels.
+If required, crewed MCMVs can also take on the role of offshore patrol vessels.